Stanley conveyancing FAQs

 Some conveyancing solicitors in Stanley offer services on an hourly rate others work on a fixed fee.

-Our panel of solicitors work on a fixed fee basis, with no unexpected 'add-ons'.
+Your solicitor will work on a fixed fee basis, with no unexpected 'add-ons'.
 Your conveyancing quote will set out what the fees and disbursements will be when your house sale or purchase goes through.

 If, for any reason at all, your house sale or purchase does not go ahead, you have the peace of mind of our No Sale, No Fee guarantee.